 Analysing the celerity and proactivity of China-based corporate venturing units’ activities, Li said for his 2017 Powerlist nomination: “The competitive landscape of China internet space, especially the very high iteration speed of the market, forced all major players to capture future innovation.
 In that case, there might be relatively more minority deals [in China] compared with the US market.
 And the giants might leverage their market resource to speed up the growth of the investee company.”

-At the second GCV Asia Congress last year, Li cited Meituan-Dianping’s $4.2bn flotation in Hong Kong as evidence that corporate venture was being used as a coalition-building tool in China.
+At the second GCV Asia Congress in 2018, Li cited Meituan-Dianping’s $4.2bn flotation in Hong Kong as evidence that corporate venture was being used as a coalition-building tool in China.
 “Our belief in the entrepreneurs actually leads to our supporting position when we make investments.
 Tencent is keen on making investments in digital content, especially in the gaming sectors.
 China, with its population of 1.3 billion people, and being a single-currency single-language country, definitely helps startups to thrive in this market.”

 Li, who was promoted at the end of 2014 from executive director covering earlier-stage deals to managing partner, said helping portfolio companies was one of his main successes and this approach has been fundamental to Tencent’s success.

 Li joined Tencent in 2011 and launched and led Tencent Investment’s efforts to penetrate key O2O sectors, including automotive, education and healthcare.
 He was responsible for Tencent’s investments in Huayi brothers, Zhihu, Netmarble Games, Howbuy and many others around the world.